Sialkot International Airport

-Approximately 1,000,000 travelers from Sialkot and adjacent areas are expected to benefit from this international airport each year.
+Approximately 1,000,000 travellers from Sialkot and adjacent areas are expected to benefit from this international airport each year.

+History

+In January 2019, the inaugural Pakistan International Airlines flight from Paris via Barcelona touched down in Sialkot, linking the city to Europe for the first time.

 Structure

 Sialkot is a major export hub of Pakistan.
-The airport is being upgraded to make it compatible to carry the load of ten Boeing 747s or A340s.
-The airport authority is currently working with a private company to develop the airport to meet international standards.
-The airport has developed a new runway so heavier aircraft can land.
-There is a new terminal currently being built to deal with an increase in passengers as well as cargo imports and exports.
+The airport is being upgraded to make it capable of accommodating the load of ten Boeing 747s or A340s.
+The airport authority is currently collaborating with a private company to develop the airport to meet international standards and already has developed a new runway so heavier aircraft can land.
+Additionally, a new terminal is currently under construction to deal with an increase in passengers as well as cargo imports and exports.

-The airport provides services of fuel farms, aircraft ground maintenance services, catering and other related services through concessions to private parties.
+The airport provides services of fuel farms, aircraft ground maintenance, catering and related services through concessions to private parties.

 The runway is 3,600-metres long, and 45-metres wide with 7.5-metre wide shoulders on either side corresponding to International Civil Aviation Organisation Category 4E.

 The link taxiway is 263-metres long, and 23-metres wide with 10.5-metre shoulders.

 It has aprons for passenger and cargo, 95,000-sq metre area.
 It is a combination of flexible and rigid pavements and also for nose-in parking for 7 wide bodied aircraft plus 4 ATR-42 aircraft at a time.

 Two passenger boarding bridges have also become operational.